Person looking at phone

 Do Not Disturb allows you to further limit your vulnerability to distracting notifications when you're feeling especially distracted or you need space from your phone (and don't worry — in emergencies people can get through to you).

-One tiny thing to do now: Practice using Do Not Disturb by turning it on right now as you’re reading this.
+Worth trying: Practice using Do Not Disturb by turning it on right now as you're reading this.

 3. Schedule your use